 Consider, Hand says, that a single study site can cost between $1,500 and $2,500 a month to manage.

-Virtual trials are growing in number, John Reites, at patient data capture platform THREAD, says.
+Virtual trials are growing in number, according to John Reites at patient data capture platform THREAD.
 The inevitable concern for many CROs is their lack of technological expertise, but Reites explains: “It’s less about tech support, and more about understanding how to use the technology to the best advantage.”

 It’s more impactful, he suggests, to think about virtual trials as a new and powerful means of collecting data.